jeanochs/pitch-and-fix-hackathon/Notes.md

 Alright.
 Two days and the hackathon is prety much over.
 Great.
-Finals killed my time, so it's time to Macguyver this.
+Finals killed my time, so it's time to MacGuyver this.

 I only know the Flask framework, but I will need to d a lot of reading to figure out equivalent frameworks for static serving and templating with Node.
 Will also need to roll my database, but this will be quick.